gort818/qtwebflix/README.md

   5. Type make clean
   6. Type qmake -config release
   7. Type make
-  8. Binary will be labeled netflix
+  8. Binary will be labeled qtwebflix
   9. Enjoy a standalone netflix player :) f11 for fullscreen and crtl + q to quit

 Note: